corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

    ```
    {{% /tab %}}
    {{< /tabs >}}
-3. Retrieve the required SQL for the `uniqueness` database:
+3. Retrieve the SQL for the `uniqueness` database:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell